Delooping the functor calculus tower: Introduction

 \subsection{Functor calculus on a closed disc for non-singular mapping spaces}

 The calculus of functors on manifolds was invented by T.~Goodwillie and M.~Weiss in order to study spaces of smooth embeddings~\cite{Weiss99,Weiss99.2}.
 The approach is universal and in particular can be applied to the study of more general spaces of maps between smooth manifolds avoiding any given type $\SS$ of multisingularity.
 The idea of this method goes back to Smale\rq{}s study of immersions~\cite{Smale59} and to the Gromov $h$-principle~\cite{Gromov86}, that suggest replacing the space of maps avoiding any given singularity with the space of sections of a jet bundle.
 In case the singularity condition depends on more than one point, one can consider similar spaces of sections of multijet bundles over configuration spaces of points in the source manifold.
 By doing so one should take into account that points in configurations can collide or be forgotten.
 The manifold calculus keeps track of all these data in a homotopy invariant way.
 The $k$-th approximation in this method is obtained by restricting the number of points in configurations to be~$\leq k$.
+For $m\leq n$, and any given multisingularity $\SS$, specified by a multijet condition, see~\cite{Vassiliev92}, consider the space $\Map_\partial^\SS(D^m,D^n)$ of smooth maps $D^m\to D^n$ avoiding $\SS$ and coinciding with the standard inclusion of discs $i\colon D^m\subset D^n$ near the boundary $\partial D^m$.
+The multisingularity $\SS$ must be {\it closed} in the sense that if $f$ is a limit of $\SS$-singular maps, then $f$ should also be $\SS$-singular.
+Examples of such mapping spaces are the spaces $\Emb_\partial(D^m,D^n)$ and $\Imm_\partial(D^m,D^n)$ of embeddings and immersions, respectively.
+As another example, one can consider the space $\Imm_\partial^{(\ell)}(D^m,D^n)$ of non-$\ell$-equal immersions, $\ell\geq 2$, i.e. immersions $f\colon D^m\looparrowright D^n$ for which any subset of $\ell$ points in $D^m$ has more than one point in the image.
+One obviously has $\Imm_\partial^{(2)}(D^m,D^n)=\Emb_\partial(D^m,D^n)$.
+Self-tangency would be another example of a possible forbidden multi-singularity, or one can consider any mixed condition on self-intersection and singularity type at intersection points.
+Let $\calO_\partial(D^m)$ be the category of open subsets of $D^m$ containing the boundary $\partial D^m$.
+For any contravariant functor $F\colon \calO_\partial(D^m)\to\Topo$ to topological spaces, that sends isotopy equivalences to weak homotopy equivalences, the functor calculus assigns a {\it Taylor tower} of polynomial approximations to $F$: